 Best Timeframes for the Opening Range Breakout

 While there’s no one-size-fits-all answer, the 15-minute range with a 1-minute entry time frame is widely used for intraday trades.
 You can also experiment with a 5-minute or 30-minute opening range depending on the volatility of the instrument.
-Backtest different timeframes to find what suits your trading style and market best.
+Different timeframes can be analysed and compared to understand how the price behaves under varying market conditions.

 The Role of an Opening Range Breakout Indicator